Volunteer Opportunities at MidMichigan Medical Center - Midland

 - Popcorn Service: Volunteers make and sell delicious popcorn.
 Volunteers also may to choose to transport popcorn in a special wagon throughout the Medical Center.

-- Main Entrance Reception Service: Volunteers provide a welcome service at the Medical Center’s main entrance.
+- Hospital Entrance Reception Service: Volunteers provide a welcome service at the Medical Center’s main entrance.
 Additional services include directing customers, relaying messages and sorting mail.

 - Guest and Patient Service: Volunteers provide customers a way-finding and escort service throughout the Medical Center.